duamp/MajorProject/README.md

 This was the main test to determine if my equipment was comprised.
 I purchased the Servo motor and the keypad from digikey and had to demonstrate that they functioned correctly.
 To do this I downloaded sample programs to test each device separately, making sure the connections were set up.
-Thanks to Arduino’s example Sweep, Figure (1).
-Thanks to Nathan Seidle, at SparkFun Electronics for this example code to demonstrate if the keypad is operating expectedly, Figure (2).
+Thanks to Nathan Seidle, at SparkFun Electronics for this example code to demonstrate if the keypad is operating expectedly.
 Both pieces of equipment ran expectedly.
 This process saved me a lot of time by demonstrating the technology was indeed working and problems that I would most likely encounter would be with software.